Vitalik Buterin’s Views on Formal Verification for Ethereum

 In the blog post, Vitalik Buterin stated that the formal verification will create a “new programming paradigm” for the Ethereum blockchain network.
 By integrating this new approach of formal verification, developers will be able to write code in very basic programming languages, such as EVM bytecode, assembly, or a language called Lean.

-In the traditional testing methods, developers are only able to check the specific conditions.
+In traditional testing methods, developers are only able to check the specific conditions.
 In this kind of method, there are high chances that they might miss rare bugs that happen only under certain conditions.
-This problem can be resolved in the formal verification.
+This problem can be resolved in formal verification.

 Vitalik Buterin has proposed that many important parts of Ethereum have security properties that are a perfect fit for formal verification.
 These parts include STARKs, ZK EVMs, post quantum signatures, consensus rules, and EVM systems.
 While most systems are very complex, there are some features that can be proven mathematically.